ajkroeg/TrainingMissions/README.md

 `enableLogging` - bool, enables logging.

 `showRestoreNotification` - bool, enable/disable post-contract notification telling user that their damaged/destroyed mechs have been restored to pre-contract state.
+If enabled, the "Mechs Restored" notification will appear in the same series of post-contract notifications as the "Mechwarrior Training available" and "Mech destroyed", etc notifications.

 `TrainingContractIDs` - `Dictionary<string, int>` - Dictionary of contract ID Keys and mission outcome Value requirements for which pre-contract mechs will be copied and then restored to the player after the contract.